Smoking in Public Places: Compensation Claim Procedures

 Compensation for Smoking in Public Places

-A landmark ruling establishing the basis for small claims related to public smoking was issued in 2006.
-The plaintiff, Ms. Irit Shemesh, was dining with her family at a restaurant (while pregnant).
+For instance, a landmark ruling for small claims related to public smoking was issued in 2006.

-She claimed inadequate signage and separation, and that the smoking significantly disrupted her family’s meal.
-Despite requests to the restaurant, the smoking continued, leading to her filing a small claim.
+The plaintiff, Ms. Shemesh, was dining with her family at a restaurant (while pregnant).
+She claimed inadequate signage and separation.
+The smoking significantly disrupted her family’s meal.
+Despite requests to the restaurant, the smoking continued.

 It seems to me that a codified obligation has been violated, and given that a family with children and a pregnant woman were involved, there is reason to give stronger expression – even if still symbolically – to the harm, for the sake of deterring others.